ICARP Climate Equity and Vulnerable Communities

-In 2017, the ICARP Technical Advisory Council developed a vision statement that expresses the characteristics of a resilient California, as well as principles that guide how adaptation actions should be implemented to achieve this vision.
+In 2017, the ICARP Technical Advisory Council (TAC) developed a vision statement [link to TAC general page] that expresses the characteristics of a resilient California, as well as principles that guide how adaptation actions should be implemented to achieve this vision.
 The Council adopted the Vision and Principles at the September 2017 meeting with the condition that the Council define “vulnerable communities”, a term that is referenced throughout the Vision and Principles.
 Following a series of workgroup meetings, a definition was adopted in April of 2018.

 While the Council’s definition of “vulnerable communities” provides clarity on the underlying factors of community vulnerability, and how these are exacerbated by climate impacts, a definition alone may not provide the level of detail needed to take actionable steps within the context of climate adaptation plans and implementation actions.